pparacch/DataSciencePosts/buildingDataVisualizationTools_part_02.md

-# The 'ggplot2' package
+# The 'ggplot2' package: essential concepts
 Pier Lorenzo Paracchini, 10 July 2017

-The `ggplot2` package is described as _"a system for 'declaratively' creating graphics based on 'The Grammar of Grapics'_ [CRAN](https://cran.r-project.org/web/packages/ggplot2/index.html).

-The `ggplot2` package represents a __complete graphic system__ completely separated, and uncompatible, from the traditional `graphic` package in R. The `ggplot2` is built on the `grid` package, it provides high level functions to generate complete plots within the __grid__ world.
+The `ggplot2` package is described as "a system for 'declaratively' creating graphics based on 'The Grammar of Grapics'" [CRAN](https://cran.r-project.org/web/packages/ggplot2/index.html).
+It represents a __complete graphic system__ completely separated, and uncompatible, from the traditional `graphic` package in R. Actually the `ggplot2` is built on the `grid` package and provides high level functions to generate complete plots within the __grid__ world.

 ![](buildingDataVisualizationTools_part_02_files/figure-html/ggplot2_graphics.png)<!-- -->

-The `ggplot2`package is not part of the standard R installation so it must be first installed and then loaded into R
+The `ggplot2`package is not part of the standard R installation so it must be first installed and then loaded into R...

 ```
 #Install